how to improve core web vitals.

-How the Best Websites are Handling Google's Core Web Vitals - and How Yours Can Too
+How The Best Websites Are Handling Google's Core Web Vitals - And How Yours Can Too

-Last updated: May, 2023
+Last updated: June 2024

 The first search algorithm update that measures these Core Web Vitals rolled out during the summer of 2021.
 This update impacted search results on mobile devices.
 A second update which impacted desktop results landed in March of 2022.
 In May of 2023, Google added a significant a new metric called "Interaction to Next Paint," (INP) to Core Web Vitals.

-Blue Compass' experts recently recorded a webinar all about Google's Core Web Vitals update!
+Blue Compass' experts recorded a webinar all about Google's Core Web Vitals update!
 Check out the insights our panel provided as we walk you through what Google's Core Web Vitals are, how they impact websites and how to improve your performance score.
 This webinar is perfect for marketers, business owners and developers of all skills who are interested in improving their website's SEO.
 Watch the video, skip ahead to the questions you'd like to learn more about or keep reading to find out more information about Google's Core Web Vitals.

 What Are Core Web Vitals?